 Roller coasters at Islands of Adventure are the real deal—not for the faint of heart or for little ones.

-That being said, IOAâ€™s focus is on thrill rides, so its competition with Disney is mainly for â€˜tweens, teens and young adults.
-Most Magic Kingdom attractions are designed to be enjoyed by guests of any age, attractions at Islands of Adventure are created largely for an under-40 population.
-The thrill rides at Universal are serious with a capital S, making Space Mountain and Big Thunder Mountain look about as frightening as Dumbo.
-In fact, seven of the nine top attractions at IOA are thrill rides; of these, three will not only scare the bejeepers out of you but will also drench you with water.
+Though we described Universal’s Islands of Adventure as a direct competitor to the Magic Kingdom, know this: Whereas most Magic Kingdom attractions are designed to be enjoyed by guests of any age, attractions at Islands of Adventure are created largely for an under-40 population.
+The thrill rides at Universal are serious with a capital S, making Space Mountain and Big Thunder Mountain Railroad look about as frightening as Dumbo.
+In fact, 7 of the top 9 attractions at IOA are thrill rides; of these, 3 will not only scare the crap out of you but will also drench you with water.

 For families, there are three interactive playgrounds as well as six minor attractions that young children will enjoy.
 Of the top rides, only the two in Toon Lagoon (described later) are marginally appropriate for little kids, and even on these rides your child needs to be fairly hardy.